peterkchung/lead-scoring-basic/README.md

 ## Contribute

-As this is a work in progress, contributions, suggestions, and feedback are most welcome.
+Contributions, suggestions, and feedback are welcome.

 ## License